edyu/wtf-zig-erasure/README.md

                                 -- Donald Knuth

-One artifact of such complication is that `getSlice()` returns a vector based on whether it's row-major or colume-major but the caller will need to keep track of that.
+One artifact of such *complication* is that `getSlice()` returns a vector based on whether the matrix is stored internally in row-major or colume-major.
+The burden is on the caller to keep track of of the `DataOrder` because the caller is the one that initialized the matrix.
+Of course, `getRow()` and `getCol()` are exposed and preferred.

 ```zig
         // return eithers a row or a column based on matrix data order